IBM Cloud Docs

 From a compliance perspective, creating, storing, and updating incident issues (vulnerability, CVE) as part of the Continuous Integration and Continuous Compliance pipelines are essential for evidence collection.

-During the execution of the CI and CC pipelines, the collect-evidence script creates incident issues, attaches them to the collected evidence, and stores them in the incident issue repository.
+During the execution of the PR pipeline with evidence collection enabled, CI and CC pipelines, the collect-evidence script creates incident issues, attaches them to the collected evidence, and stores them in the incident issue repository.

 The collect-evidence script uses the functions of the cocoa incident process command, which processes the provided scan results and either creates new incident issues in the provided repository per vulnerability or updates the existing incident issues based on the subject-incident pairs.
 Therefore, the incident issues are bound to assets and created according to the results of specific tools.
 For more information, see Difference between issue processing in CI and CC pipelines.